 A solicitor or conveyancer costs between £500 and £1,500, depending on the cost of the property and the difficulty of the transaction.
 You will also have to pay for the searches they conduct, such as local council checks.
 These cost in the region of £250-300.

 While the solicitor or conveyancer are doing their searches, it’s worth conducting a property survey.
-Surveys are optional, but they can highlight any potential building or structural problems that might not be detectable during a viewing.
+Surveys are optional in the process of buying a house, but they can highlight any potential building or structural problems that might not be detectable during a viewing.

 Step 5: Exchange contracts